falkenber9/cleancopy/README.md

 - Checkout this repository and link or copy the script ``cleancopy.py`` into the working directory of your LaTeX document

-## Usage
+## Usage Examples
-For the examples we assume ``manuscript.tex`` to be the top-level LaTeX file we want to operate on.
+For the following examples we assume ``manuscript.tex`` to be the top-level LaTeX file we want to operate on.

 ### List dependencies only
 Print a list of dependencies to ``stdout`` without creating any copy.
 Note that the script triggers the translation of the top-level tex file with the predefined TeX compiler.